WebReflection/experimental/README.md

   object:Object,    // generic Object to check
   property:string   // generic property to check
   [,
+    assign:boolean|string
-    assign:boolean  // optional flag to set the value ]
+                    // optional flag to set the value in "js"
+                    // "js" as default "js" check
+                    // "css" if property is a CSS one ]
 ):string            // the found property or undefined
 ```